mart22n/TrialTask/README.md

-# A Vanilla NodeJS Implementation ff a Simple RESTful MVC Server
+# A Vanilla NodeJS Implementation of a Simple RESTful MVC Server
 The server caches the last calculation results, and implements basic HTTP URI discovery by returning available GET request paths in response to HTTP OPTIONS request.

 ## Usage